libthinkpad/dockd/README.md

 ## How to install dockd?

-If you run a newer version of Ubuntu than Xenial Xerus, there are Ubuntu repositories avaialble [here](/repositories) on ThinkPads.org.
+No Debian repositories are avaialble at the moment.
+Please install from source.
 If you are using Arch Linux, there are packages in the [AUR](https://aur.archlinux.org/packages/dockd).

 If you run neither of those, you need to build libthinkpad and dockd from source.

-libthinkpad needs systemd >=221, so any system running systemd earlier than 221 is not supported currently.
-However, that will change in the future as the depenency on systemd is no strong.

 Here's how to build dockd from source: